omgitsjessie/birthdates/README.md

 ![Annual Conception Trend, without weekday, monthly, or holiday birth-scheduling trends.](Annual conception trend.png)

 Immediately visible are two local maxima: Valentine's Day and St. Patrick's Day!
-While not a statistical confirmation of the romantic evenings associated with both holidays, it's enough that I'm comfortable feeling a little smug about my initial feelings about conception trends.
+While not a statistical confirmation of the romantic evenings associated with both holidays, it's enough that I'm comfortable feeling a little smug about my initial feelings about conception trends on Valentine's Day.